sgerogia/sgerogia.github.io/_posts/2022-09-12-Chainlink-Oracle.md

 In this setup, described in the previous section, the DON fetches data from primary data sources after it has been requested by consumers.
 It is useful when the consumer can tolerate a delay between requesting and receiving the data.
 * [Data Feed][23]
 This setup is used when data needs to be timely and acted upon immediately (e.g. price tickers).
 Here the oracle(s) in the DON provide data observations on regular intervals and these are stored in the oracle contract on-chain.

 **[Off-chain Reporting][24]** (OCR)
 OCR is a lightweight [consensus protocol][26], designed to provide transparency in off-chain calculations.
-It has the same compaction effect as [ZK rollups][27] (many data points in a single transaction), but it is transparent.
+It has the same compaction effect as [ZK rollups][27]: many data points in a single transaction.
+Unlike ZK rollups, it is transparent.
 The result is signed by a majority of DON participants and we know which oracle has reported what.

 The OCR protocol is working with a predetermined list of oracle nodes.
 It is a [PBFT][28] derivative, so it requires over 2/3 of participants to be well-behaved.
 Only the correct oracles (according to consensus) receive a payout.